How to Use Your Brand Logo in Your Email Campaigns

 A logo is a key component that helps people recognize and remember a brand or business.
 And, recognition is crucial in email marketing because nearly 45% of people are more likely to trust and open an email from a brand they recognize.

-Most people use the logo in only one or two locations in the email, but there are many more places where you can add your logo.
+Most people use the logo in only one or two locations in the email, but there are many more places where you can add your logo image.

-We will show you how and where you can add your brand logo in the emails, along with some best practices you should follow.
+We will show you how and where to add your brand logo in the emails and some best practices you should follow.

 Why is it important to add a logo to your email?